sharadcodes/sharadcodes.github.io/_posts/2019-11-13-what-is-golang-and-how-to-install-it.md

 ## Go Installation for Windows

-### Step 1: Downloading the Go lang msi package
+### Step 1: Downloading the Go lang MSI installer

+\`\``bash\
+System requirements are\
+\
+1. Windows 7, Server 2008R2 or later\
+2. Architecture: amd64, 386\
+\`\``

+The Go project provides two installation options for Windows users (besides installing from source): a zip archive that requires you to set some environment variables and an MSI installer that configures your installation automatically

+We will go with the MSI installer as it is easy for a beginner.

-First of all open this link: https://golang.org/dl/
+First of all open this link: \[https://golang.org/dl/](https://golang.org/dl/)

 This will open a page like the one shown below in the screenshot.